dxa/playbook/format.md

 While all formats can represent any type of information, they do have different characteristics that change how well suited they are to different types of problems.

-Here is a very simplified comparison of some prominently used formats, and how they perform in different circumstances:
+Here is a very simplified comparison of some prominently used formats, and how they perform in different circumstances.
+A [much more detailed table](#detail) is at the end of the page:

 | | JSON| XML | CSV | XBRL |
 |-------|--------|---------|